 His performance credits also include work with PBS concert acts Under The Streetlamp & Rocktopia Live, singer/actress Kristin Chenoweth, keyboardist Jools Holland of Squeeze, blues legend Otis Rush, Andy Kirk of Bad Company, a TV pilot with actor/comedian Joe Piscopo, the Youngstown Symphony Orchestra, the Hudson Valley Philharmonic, the touring production of Ain’t Nothin’ But The Blues, ABC’s “Cupid” with Jeremy Piven, the Chicago Children’s Choir, the Steppenwolf Theater Co. and a performance with Twisted Sister’s Dee Snider of the Star Spangled Banner & Oh Canada in 2014 at United Center for the Chicago Bulls.

 His playing is featured on several video games from Zynga and Incredible Technologies (including the popular arcade game “Golden Tee”) as well as various jingles including work for The Travel Channel, Warren Miller, Chevy and Special Olympics.

 In addition to live performance and recording sessions, Dan is also a private guitar instructor.

 Dan is an honors graduate of Musicians Institute in Hollywood, CA.

 John began his formal study of instrumental music in 1970 and has played woodwinds and piano/keyboard for rock, jazz, and classical ensembles including: Park Avenue; Take 5; The Dana Legg Big Band; Fox Valley Concert Band.
-He holds Bachelors and Masters degrees in music education and has been a high school band directory for the past 31 years.
+He holds Bachelors and Masters degrees in music education and has been a high school band director for the past 31 years.
 In this capacity he is active as composer, clinician, and adjudicator.